duttm/PACE2/examples/peptide_example/README.md

 In the interim, this example uses the `force_outcome.py` method (see `examples/dummy_example` directory) to demonstrate the extension and elimination capabilities of the framework.

-The `hpc` directory consists of resource and simulation config files for HPC resources, however these require user privileges on those resources to run.

 ## Running the peptide example

 `pace2.py simconfig_local.json resconfig_local.json`